Eid el-Fitr: Yoruba entertainers thrill Muslim faithful in Gombe -

 A worshiper, Malam Mohammed Kauwa, said he was happy to be alive to witness this year’s celebration and expressed thanks to Almighty Allah for His mercies.

-“Muslims should go to mosque and pray and Christians should go to church and pray and let’s unite to share the blessings of Allah for the country,” he appealed.
+“Muslims should go to mosque and pray and Christians should go to church and pray and let’s unite to share the blessings of Allah for the country.”

 NAN reports that worshippers watched the entertainers playing drums and singing while others were using their phones to take pictures and record videos of the entertainers.